 After the lockdown lifts and the COVID 19 crisis has subsided, commercial property owners with vacant buildings who have the means and the foresight to think beyond cost cutting around their property portfolio will be looking at a different landscape in terms of how future work and leisure spaces need to be designed and enabled.

 As this “new normal” unfolds many empty or unused properties will become irrelevant for today’s user.
 However, depending on their location, they may lend themselves well to function under a different purpose.
-For example, some retail premises could function as e-commerce distribution centres.
+For example, some retail premises will be requiring change of use (subject to planning) and former industrial units will be in demand as e-commerce distribution centres.
 These kinds of changes would help to accelerate e-commerce adoption and help to redefine commercial and industrial real estate.

 New working practices such as staggered hours and more remote working will reduce the amount of space that companies need for their offices and existing commercial sites will look to become viable for redevelopment as mixed use.
 Locations could combine office, hotel, work space, conference facilities and affordable accommodation for key workers, for example.